dmichaels/public/books/read.md

  1. <a href="https://www.amazon.com/When-Everyone-Knows-That-Knowledge/dp/1668011573/" target="_top">When Everyone Knows That Everyone Knows: Common Knowledge and the Mysteries of Money, Power, and Everyday Life (Steven Pinker)</a> _2025-10-19_
  1. <a href="https://www.amazon.com/dp/B0FVY4B4LN" target="_top">The Book Rat's Daughter: A Memoir (Carolyn Michaels Kerr)</a> _2025-10-20_
  1. <a href="https://www.amazon.com/dp/0374518793/" target="_top">Auto-da-Fé (Elias Canetti)</a> <img src="https://cdn-icons-png.flaticon.com/512/5402/5402751.png" height="24" align="top"/> _2025-10-26_
- 1. <a href="https://www.amazon.com/Until-End-Time-Evolving-Universe/dp/0525432175/" target="_top">Until the End of Time: Mind, Matter, and Our Search for Meaning in an Evolving Universe (Brian Greene)</a> _... in progress ..._
+ 1. <a href="https://www.amazon.com/Until-End-Time-Evolving-Universe/dp/0525432175/" target="_top">Until the End of Time: Mind, Matter, and Our Search for Meaning in an Evolving Universe (Brian Greene)</a> _2025-11-01_
  1. <a href="https://www.amazon.com/Vietnam-Tragedy-1945-1975-Max-Hastings/dp/0062405675/" target="_top">Vietnam: An Epic Tragedy, 1945-1975 (Max Hastings)</a> _... in progress ..._

 **2024**: